TDIC seeks to complete financing for Abu Dhabi's biggest mall

 "Details of specific financing are not being released until such time as the process is completed."

-Construction work on the project, which will hold more than 550 units across 269,000 square metres of leasable space, is scheduled to be completed by 2017, the website said.
+Construction work on the project, which will hold more than 550 units across 269,000 square meters of leasable space, is scheduled to be completed by 2017, the website said.

 TDIC, which is also building branches of the Louvre and Guggenheim in Abu Dhabi, has - like other UAE companies - been taking advantage of low interest rates to raise fresh capital or refinance existing debt.

-In June, it secured bank financing to repay $2 billion in maturing bonds this year and said it was in the process of finalising two separate financing agreements in 2014.
+In June, it secured bank financing to repay $2 billion in maturing bonds this year and said it was in the process of finalizing two separate financing agreements in 2014.

 (Editing by Pravin Char)